Despite their widespread reputation for being independent animals, some cats are very reliant on their humans and can suffer from separation anxiety.

 Trust Your Gut

 No one knows your cat better than you.
 If you suspect your cat is suffering from separation anxiety or has developed unusual habits, it is best to address them sooner rather than later.
-Most cats suffering from separation anxiety don’t show the same destructive behaviors or demand the same kind of attention as dogs with this condition but remember: separation anxiety can still be a significant psychological problem for your cat.
+Most cats suffering from separation anxiety don’t show the same destructive behaviors or demand the same kind of attention as dogs with this condition.
+Remember that separation anxiety can still be a significant psychological, and stressful, problem for your cat.